dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

           - {key: environment, operator: In, values: ["dev"]}
 ```

+When more than one predicate is defined, they are OR'ed.
 Refer to the [documentation][3] for more detail.

 # Placement Binding

-Now we have seen how a placement produces a list of interesting clusters, but we still have to allocate the policies.
+Once a placement produces a list of managed clusters the application or policy resource must be associated and ultimately propagated to the cluster.
 This is the job of the `PlacementBinding`

-> :notebook:  A `PlacementBinding` binds a `Placement` to subjects (eg. `Policies`, `PolicySets`)
+> :notebook:  A `PlacementBinding` binds a `Placement` to subjects (eg. `Policies`, `PolicySets`, `ApplicationSets`)

-This example is pulled from [documentation sample][1].
+This example is pulled from a [documentation sample][1].

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1